Richard A. Henson Medical Simulation Center

 provides valuable services for community members.

-This need is magnified by program growth (including the
+This need for simulation education is magnified by program growth (undergraduate

-planned DNP (Doctor of Nursing Practice) program); the high
+nursing and Doctor of Nursing Practice program); the high

 quality of simulation facilities at our competitor institutions;

 and the regional lack of access to pediatric, obstetric, and